Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Today's Progress**: Added to my blog, fixed the blog layout.
 Did some more leetcode challenges.

 **Thoughts**: Have all the materials to apply for jobs, just need to start applying like mad!
 Have the whole weekend to catch up!

+### Day 30: Thurs.
+May 7th 2021

+**Today's Progress**: Posted on my blog again.
+Attempted a hard question on leetcode.
+Did not go well, but hey.
+Progress, right?

+**Thoughts**: Todays aprogress was a little slower than i would have liked.
+Want to be at a point where I am applying for 10-15 jobs a day.
+Will get there soon!